DrylandEcology/STEPWAT2/README.md

 # StepWat
 folder

-To run the gridded version of STEPWAT:
+To run the gridded version of STEPWAT from the testing.sagebrush.MT_drs folder:
+# This call will save all SOILWAT2 output
  ./stepwat    -f  files.in  -g -s  -o ../sw_src/testing/files_step_soilwat_grid.in

+# This call will not save any SOILWAT2 output
+./stepwat -f files.in -g -s

-To run the non-gridded version of STEPWAT:
+To run the non-gridded version of STEPWAT from the Stepwat_Inputs folder:
+# This call will save all SOILWAT2 output
  ./stepwat    -f  files.in -s -o ../../sw_src/testing/files_step_soilwat.in

+# This call will not save any SOILWAT2 output
+./stepwat -f files.in -s

 ## Note: repository renamed from StepWat to STEPWAT2 on Feb 23, 2017